Give Love on Christmas Day

-"Give Love on Christmas Day" is a Christmas song first recorded by Motown Records' family quintet the Jackson 5.
-Written by the label's songwriting-producing team, The Corporation (Berry Gordy, Alphonzo Mizell, Christine Perren, Freddie Perren and Deke Richards), the song was recorded for the Jackson brothers' 1970 seasonal album, entitled Jackson 5 Christmas Album.
+"Give Love on Christmas Day" is a Christmas song first recorded in 1970 by Motown's Jackson 5.
+Written by the label's songwriting-producing team, The Corporation (Berry Gordy, Alphonzo Mizell, Christine Perren, Freddie Perren and Deke Richards), the song was recorded for the Jackson 5 Christmas Album.
 The song was well received critically upon release of the album.
-The festive track went on to be covered by groups such as The Temptations, Yolanda Adams, Ledisi, New Edition, BlackGirl, and solo artists such as Coko (and her group SWV), and Johnny Gill.
+The festive track went on to be covered by groups such as The Temptations, New Edition, and BlackGirl, and by solo artists such as Yolanda Adams, Ledisi, Coko (and her group SWV), and Johnny Gill.

 Production

 "Give Love on Christmas Day" was written by the Motown Records' producing-writing team known as "The Corporation".
 The Jacksons' hit singles such as "I Want You Back", "ABC" and "The Love You Save" had been written by the Motown team months earlier, and had aided the five brothers in becoming the first black teen idols.
 The festive track was included on The Jackson 5 Christmas Album, released in 1970.
 Other songs on the album included "Have Yourself a Merry Little Christmas", "Up on the Housetop", "Frosty the Snowman", "The Christmas Song", "Rudolph the Red-Nosed Reindeer" and "Christmas Won't Be the Same This Year".